Mission of the PCA

-In Fiscal Year 2014-2015, the PCA has a grants budget of $8,945,200.
-74% of the funding was allocated for Responsive Funding (AOAP, Entry and PPA;) 18% to the Arts in Education Division, and 8% to other initiatives and programs, including Preserving Diverse Cultures and Folk and Traditional Arts.
+In Fiscal Year 2016-17, the PCA had a grants budget of $9,945,200.
+71% of the funding was allocated for Responsive Funding (AOAP, Entry and PPA), 17.5% to the Arts in Education Division, and 11% to other initiatives and programs, including Preserving Diverse Cultures and Folk and Traditional Arts.

-The PCA’s staff of 13 administers the Council’s funding programs, partnerships, initiatives, and provides assistance to the Commonwealth’s arts organizations, arts programs, individual artists and the general public.
+The PCA’s staff administers the Council’s funding programs, partnerships, initiatives, and provides assistance to the Commonwealth’s arts organizations, arts programs, individual artists and the general public.